 Adjusting to hearing aid use - Audiologists are there for you

 Audiologists have the skills and experience to support you and answer any questions you may have at any time.
 For instance, although some people don't need any, it is common that your device might need several adjustments before it suits your everyday soundscape.
 The most important thing is to keep in touch with your audiologist and if your aids need a little tweak they can do this for you - either in clinic or remotely in most cases.

 Hearing aid adjustment period - Will I get used to my hearing aids straight away?

 It is important to remember that everyone and every hearing loss is different and some people will need some time to adapt to wearing new hearing aids.
 This is even more common if you've lived with untreated hearing loss for some time.
 You might be wondering why this is the case.
 In simple terms, your brain has to get used to your hearing aids too.

 Your brain is getting used to all the new sounds you're experiencing that you might have forgotten about because of auditory deprivation.
 In all cases, your audiologist should advise and instruct you on how to use, care and maintain your devices and hearing care success going forward.

+Coping with new hearing aids, for people, might not be a simple task.
 Other than being patient and excepting the adjustment period, there are usually are no side effects to wearing new hearing aids.
 Your digital hearing aids should be comfortable even though you know you are wearing them.
 Coping with new hearing aids takes time, however, there are a few problems that you shouldn't put up with.
 Your new hearing aids shouldn't be painful and they shouldn't make your ears bleed, feel irritated or sore.
 Other issues might be:

 If you are experiencing any of these side effects you should remove your hearing aids and contact your audiologist to adjust the fit of your devices as soon as possible.
 You should also see your audiologist if new sounds cause you pain, as your device's settings might need changing.